 Designing Research Studies

-Developing and Working with Program Logic Models Bureau of Justice Assistance
+Developing and Working with Program Logic Models U.S. Department of Justice

 Everything You Wanted to Know About Logic Models But Were Afraid to Ask Connie C. Schmitz and Beverly A. Parsons